 Workers making close to the California minimum wage got additional protection from wage garnishments under a change in the law effective in 2013.

 The prior formula limiting a judgment creditor to 25% of a debtor’s after tax wages remains.
-The amended law caps a wage garnishment at the lesser of the two calculations.
+But the amended law caps a wage garnishment at the lesser of the two calculations.

 If the judgment being collected is for a debt other than support, a judgment debtor can seek a reduction in the amount of the garnishment from each paycheck to the extent necessary for his support.
 CCP 706.051.

 The only run of the mill creditor who can garnish your wages is a creditor who has already sued you and won a judgment.
 That judgment entitles the creditor to levy bank accounts and garnish wages for 10 years or until the judgment is paid in full.
 More about judgments.

 The judgment accrues interest at 10% simple interest per year.